 Where to look

 Some investors go to The Wealth Builder for help looking for the right stock, others use platforms like Etoro, and some do it the old-fashioned way.
 As long as you’re making an informed decision, there’s not really a wrong way to go about it.
-One way is to flip through the pink papers or to CNBC to see what stocks the talking heads are eagerly touting as the next big thing.
+If you’re looking to invest in something globally, it could be a good idea to read through ZIP ASX and other similar firms that have a good market capitalization.
+Another way is to flip through the pink papers or CNBC to see what stocks the talking heads are eagerly touting as the next big thing.
 It is also probably the worst way.

 Reading the Financial Times to prepare for markets is equivalent to reading a spy novel to prepare for a mathematics exam.